 Gourmet and Company

 I chose the Tuna Melt, a favorite lunch dish of mine, and this one was hands-down the best I’ve ever had.
 The menu description reads “house-made line and pole caught tuna salad with cheddar and provolone, and “but you have to taste the flavor combination and the sweet component of the toasted cranberry raisin bread to experience the magnificence of this sandwich for yourself.
-You also must try the apricot tea, a signature item at Gourmet and Co.
+Also try the apricot tea, a signature item at Gourmet and Co.
 It is so flavorful and refreshing.
-The restaurant was packed at lunch, both dining rooms, and every single person, minus one table sharing a bottle of wine, was having the apricot iced tea.

 Fun Fact: While I was in Johnson City, I mentioned this sandwich to about seven people from all walks of life, and they all agreed on how wonderful it is.